JYCabello/DeFuncto/docs/core/option.md

 1. The car record, which can or cannot be there.
 1. Its last rental, which again, could not be there.
 1. The user record, which we can guarantee it would be there, due to our database constraints.
-1. The user name, which, due to GDPR regulations, could not be there.
+1. The user name, which has to be there.

 Should we solve it in a classical, imperative way:
 ```cs